-For consideration of other publications, the Executive Committee shall appoint a Publications Committee consisting of a Chairperson and three members; only one of these four may be a member of the Executive Committee.
-The President and the Secretary General and Treasurer shall be additional members ex officio.
+For consideration of other publications, the Executive Committee shall appoint a Publications Committee consisting of a Chairperson and three members, only one of these four may be a member of the Executive Committee.
+The President and the Secretary General and Treasurer and one of the editors of the International Journal of Cartography, one of the editors of ICA News, and one of the editors of the ICA website shall be additional ex officio members.
 The tenure of office of the Committee shall be the same as the Executive Committee, but the members may be re-appointed.
-The Publications Committee will examine proposals for publications (including commission reports), and approve plans in terms of production, format and style, budgets and expenditure and distribution arrangements.
+The Publications Committee will examine proposals for publications (including commission reports), approve plans in terms of production, format and style, budgets and expenditure and distribution arrangements.

-I) Changes to the Statutes, duration and dissolution of the Association
+I. Changes to the Statutes, duration and dissolution of the Association

 Article 28.
-Changes in the Statutes
+Changes in the statutes

 Motions concerning changes in the

 Statutes must be received in writing by the

-Executive Committee at least five months

-before the General Assembly of Delegates.

-Provided this is done, the Executive

-Committee must present to the General

-Assembly any motion for changes in

-Statutes and include the motion on the

-agenda for the General Assembly (see also

-Article 10).
+Executive Committee at least five months before the General Assembly of Delegates.
+Provided this is done, the Executive Committee must present to the General Assembly any motion for changes in Statutes and include the motion on the agenda for the General Assembly (see also Article 10).

-The Executive Committee may itself propose motions for changes in the Statutes and the adoption, modification or rescinding of By-laws to be included on the agenda for the General Assembly of Delegates.
-The Executive Committee may establish a Committee on Statutes and By-laws for advice.
+The Executive Committee may itself propose motions for changes in the Statutes and the adoption, modification or rescinding of By-Laws to be included on the agenda for the General Assembly of Delegates.
+The Executive Committee may establish a Committee on Statutes and By-Laws for advice.